Double Averaging and Gradient Projection: Convergence Guarantees for Decentralized Constrained Optimization

-\item {\bf Local projection} In \eqref{eq: x_update}, the resulting vector $\bz^v$ of the procedure in \eqref{eq: z_update} is projected onto the local constraint set $S^v$.
+In \eqref{eq: x_update}, the resulting vector $\bz^v$ of the procedure in \eqref{eq: z_update} is projected onto the local constraint set $S^v$.
 Therefore, from the second iteration, the local solutions $\bx^v$ lie in their own local constraint set, and if a consensus is achieved, it should be in the intersection of all constraints, as desired.
-Note that the vector $(\bz^v_k-\bx_k^v)$ always lies in the normal cone $\partial I_{S^v}(\bx^v_{k})$ at the point $\bx^v_k$.